+Flesh, fowl and roots.
 That’s all you could get your hands on at Old Spitalfields Market back in 1638, when King Charles I gave the area its first official trading license.
-Back then, it was an empty patch of land that was used for shooting practice (hence nearby Artillery Lane and Gun Street) – and now, it’s one of London’s most unusual, thriving marketplaces.
+Back then, it was an empty patch of land that was used for shooting practice (that’s why local roads have names like Artillery Lane and Gun Street) – and now, centuries later, it’s one of the buzziest markets in London.
 Under the vast, station-like cover of the steel and glass Victorian roof, dozens of stalls, permanent boutiques, restaurants, pop ups and street food vans tout their wares, seven days a week.
-Here’s what you’ll find there:

 Old Spitalfields Market | 16 Horner Square, Spitalfields, E1 6EW